logo

 • prepare a project cost estimate and budget

-• apply risk management techniques and integrate risk treatments into the project plan
+• apply risk management techniques

 • analyse a business case and benefits as inputs to the project scope